 - Breath control: Knowing how to use your breath so you don’t run out of air mid-sentence streamlines the recording process and cuts down on editing.
 Avoid swallowing or gulping during your read.
 A pop filter helps to cut out popping noises, but maintaining your breath helps to control them.

-- Editing: Basic audio editing know-how is essential.
+- Audio editing: Basic audio editing know-how is essential.
 Audiobook narrators are expected to record remotely and edit each finished chapter for approval by the publisher.

 - Endurance: Audiobook narrators will spend roughly four to six hours behind a microphone during an average recording session, so maintain your energy and stamina.
 Recording an audiobook requires proper rest, vocal warmups, and plenty of hydration.